 The Fund's funding policy is to achieve a fully funded status over a 20 year period whilst keeping contribution rates as constant as possible.
 The Fund's longer term strategy is to reduce its exposure to more volatile assets.
-The Funding Strategy Statement was last materially revised in 2014/15, the main changes being to provide greater clarity around the setting of employer contribution rates and options available should admission bodies be seeking to withdraw from the Fund.
-A revised Funding Strategy Statement has been consulted upon and is being considered for adoption at the March 2018 Pensions Committee.
-Management's focus has been to introduce a more risk based approach in setting employer contribution rates, recognising in particular the relative covenant strengths of Fund employers.
+The Funding Strategy Statement was last updated in March 2018.

-Other Government initiatives such as Auto-Enrolment, Freedom and Choice the new Single State Pension continue to impact on the work of the Pensions Section, as does the financial climate in which local authorities are operating which means that high numbers of retirements and retirement estimates are prevalent.
+Other Government initiatives such as Auto-Enrolment, Freedom and Choice the new Single State Pension continue to impact and alter the responsibilities of Pensions sector in Scotland, as well as more generally the financial climate in which local authorities are operating, including high numbers of retirements and retirement estimates, volatility around asset investments and future forecasts, possible ramifications of the McCleod court appeal judgement, and possible future changes around the structure of LGPS schemes in Scotland.
+This is within the context of increased regulator focus across the sector.